-\begin{itemize}[leftmargin=1.9em] \item[\textbf{(a)}] \textbf{Identification:} How can we effectively identify the risk of data leakage and potential privacy attacks across the entire data lifecycle, from collection through to processing and sharing? \item[\textbf{(b)}] \textbf{Quantification:} Following the identification of privacy risks, what \textit{metrics}\footnote{In this document, `metric' is employed not in the traditional mathematical sense of a distance function but as a quantifier for assessing privacy risk.} can be developed and applied to precisely quantify these risks and monitor the effectiveness of implemented privacy protection strategies? \item[\textbf{(c)}] \textbf{Mitigation:} With a comprehensive understanding of privacy, what strategies can be formulated and implemented to mitigate identified risks, ensuring an optimal balance between operational objectives and privacy, in line with legal and ethical standards? \end{itemize}
+\begin{itemize}[leftmargin=1.9em] \item[\textbf{(a)}] \textbf{Identification:} How can we identify the risks of data leakage and potential privacy attacks across the entire data lifecycle, from collection through to processing and sharing? \item[\textbf{(b)}] \textbf{Quantification:} Following the identification of privacy risks, what \textit{metrics}\footnote{In this document, `metric' is used not in the traditional mathematical sense of a distance function, but as a quantifier for assessing privacy risk.} can be developed and applied to precisely quantify these risks and monitor the effectiveness of implemented privacy protection strategies? \item[\textbf{(c)}] \textbf{Mitigation:} Given an understanding of the identified privacy risks, what strategies can be formulated and implemented to mitigate those risks, while ensuring an appropriate balance between operational objectives and privacy, in line with legal and ethical standards? \end{itemize}

 The following discussion will provide a brief exploration of these pivotal questions.